VIGIL1992/ezer/README.md

 Project Overview

-This website offers comprehensive support services including:
+This static website was hosted on 20/09/2024 and offers comprehensive support services, including:

     Company Incorporation
     Regulatory Licensing and Authorization (DIFC, ADGM, SCA)